Wang-xjtu/PacGDC/README.md

 ![examples](assets/teaser.png)

 **PacGDC** is a label-efficient technique that enhances data diversity with minimal annotation effort for generalizable depth completion.
-It leverages novel insights into inherent ambiguities and consistencies in object shapes and positions during 2D-to-3D projection, allowing the synthesis of numerous pseudo geometries for the same visual scene.
-This process greatly broadens data coverage by manipulating scene scales of the corresponding depth maps.
+PacGDC builds on novel insights into inherent ambiguities and consistencies in object shapes and positions during 2D-to-3D projection, allowing the synthesis of numerous pseudo geometries for the same visual scene.
+This process greatly broadens available geometries by manipulating scene scales of the corresponding depth maps.

 To leverage this property, we propose a new data synthesis pipeline that uses multiple depth foundation models as scale manipulators.
-These models robustly provide pseudo depth labels with varied scene scales in both local objects and global layouts, while ensuring projection consistency that contributes to generalization.
+These models robustly provide pseudo depth labels with varied scene scales, affecting both local objects and global layouts, while ensuring projection consistency that supports generalization.
 To further diversify geometries, we incorporate interpolation and relocation strategies, as well as unlabeled images, extending the data coverage beyond the individual use of foundation models.

 ---